 According to some, it is a cult of oriental derivation, for others instead of Phoenician derivation.
 In any case, it was Hellenized by Homer in the Odyssey, a poem in which it is written that it is originally from Paphos, on the island of Cyprus.

-The goddess Aphrodite was one of the most important and revered goddesses in the Greek pantheon; many temples, cults, and religious celebrations were dedicated to her.
+The goddess Aphrodite was one of the Greek pantheon’s most important and revered goddesses; many temples, cults, and religious celebrations were dedicated to her.
 In poems and in the different versions of myths, she often presents herself as a vain, passionate goddess, aware of her own beauty, sensual and easy to anger and revenge, especially towards those who claim to tear her lovers away, or even want to share them.

 The goddess, which the Romans renamed Venus, was according to Homer daughter of Zeus and of the nymph Dione, daughter of Uranus and Gaea in turn.
 According to Hesiod, however, the goddess was born from the foam of the sea fertilized by the genitals of Uranus, which Cronus had emasculated in his rebellion.